npmcdn-to-unpkg-bot/katie-swinden/_site/README.md

-# Inside Retail
+# Katie Swinden

 Website for Inside Retail.
-Please go to [www.insideretail.com](http://insideretail.com) in case you want to take a look at the website.
+Please go to [www.katieswinden.com](http://katieswinden.com) in case you want to take a look at the website.

 * * *